 To Each His Own Residency

-In the past, this situation was so uncommon it hardly raised a blip on the radar scope of the Franchise Tax Board, California’s tax authority.
-Typically it involved a scenario where a husband took a long-term job out of state or overseas (older cases are populated with merchant marines and oil-field workers; more recent ones feature professional athletes and corporate managers).
+In the past, this situation was so uncommon it hardly made a blip on the FTB’s radar scope.
+It might involve a scenario where a husband took a long-term job out-of-state or overseas.
+Older cases are populated with merchant marines and oil-field workers in Saudi Arabia; more recent ones prominently feature professional athletes and corporate managers assigned to overseas offices.
 That’s changed.
-Split-residency marriages are now more about a lifestyle choice involving a global economy that can allow people to live and work anywhere.
+Separate-residency marriages are now more about a lifestyle choice involving a global economy and the scenario of remote work that can allow some people to live and work anywhere.

-Planning for Split Residency
+Planning for Separate Residency

-Domicile Versus Residency
+Domicile Vs. Residency

-So what is a domicile?
-Unlike residence, domicile is defined for tax purposes as your permanent home, the place where you have your most settled and permanent connections, not merely for a limited purpose such as going to college or working, but as a “fixed abode” (the term often found in case law).
+So what is domicile?
+Unlike residence, domicile is defined for tax purposes as your permanent home, the place where you have your most settled and permanent connections, not merely for a limited purpose, such as going to college or working, but as a “fixed abode” (the term often found in case law).
 It is the place where, whenever you are absent, you intend to return.
 So, you can be a domiciliary of California even while your residence is elsewhere.
 The two are often the same, but not necessarily so.

-What Is Temporary And Transitory?
+What Is Temporary Or Transitory?

-“Temporary and transitory” is itself a legal term of art, and not necessarily intuitive.
+“Temporary or transitory” is itself a legal term of art, and not necessarily intuitive.
 What the FTB deems short-term or non-permanent is not necessarily what lay people think.
 A job overseas under a multi-year contract is potentially temporary if it appears you will return to California after the term runs (in one case, the contract was for seven years and the FTB still found it to be temporary).
-And one factor the FTB particularly focuses on is where the taxpayer’s spouse and children live.
+And one factor the FTB particularly focuses on is where the taxpayer’s spouse and minor children live.
 If they live in California, we return to the vicious circle.

 Vacation Home Creep

-Seasonal nonresidents (sometimes called snowbirds) often enjoy their California vacation homes so much, they begin to spend more and more time here and fill them up with items associated with the center of their lives (family heirlooms, art, good clothing, etc.); until one day the vacation home looks more like their principal residence than a break from everyday life.
+Seasonal nonresidents (sometimes called snowbirds) often enjoy their California vacation homes so much, they begin to spend more and more time there and fill them up with items associated with the center of their lives (family heirlooms, art, best clothing, important files, etc.); until one day the vacation home looks more like their principal residence than a break from everyday life.
 It’s all the more likely to happen where the “vacation home” is the place where your spouse and children live.
-For this reason, nonresident spouses have to be vigilant in keeping the center of their lives in their non-California home and to avoid slowly moving their important personal items to their spouses’ residence.
+For this reason, nonresident spouses have to be vigilant in keeping the center of their lives in their non-California abode and to avoid the incremental “migration” of their important personal items to their spouses’ residence.

-The Community Property Trap
+The Community-Property Trap

 Married California couples usually file joint state returns (it’s generally required if they file joint federal returns, and most do).
+In that typical situation, they don’t even need to think about community income as it has no special tax consequences.
 But if they file separate returns, half of each spouse’s community property must be reported on each return.
-The reason is obvious: under California law community income belongs to each spouse equally.
-So if one spouse makes $1,000,000 and the other makes $100,000 (assuming the income is all community and not separate), each will report $550,000 on a separate return (50% of the total $1,100,000 of community income), and pay taxes accordingly.
+The reason is obvious, but not something most married California couples need to worry about except in the case of a divorce or death: under California law, community income is allocated to each spouse equally.
+Accordingly, if one spouse makes $1,000,000 and the other makes $100,000 (assuming the income is all community and not separate), each will report $550,000 on a separate return (50% of the total $1,100,000 of community income), and pay taxes accordingly.

-So, to answer the question, if a nonresident spouse moves to a community property state (or country), yes, he has to report 50% of his California spouse’s community income on a California nonresident return (Form 540NR).
-And his California spouse must report 50% of his community income on a California return (Form 540).
-To use the figures above, this means that if the nonresident makes $1,000,000, the resident spouse reports $500,000 of that on a Form 540, plus $50,000 of income (50% of the community income earned in California).
+So, to answer the question, if a nonresident spouse moves to a community property jurisdiction, changing both residency and domicile status, the nonresident spouse has to report 50% of his California spouse’s community income on a California nonresident return (Form 540NR), assuming the income of the resident spouse is California-source income, which it usually is.
+And, more to the point for residency tax planning, the California spouse must report 50% of the nonresident spouse’s community income on a California resident return (Form 540).
+To use the figures above, this means that if the nonresident makes $1,000,000 (and is domiciled in a community property jurisdiction), the resident spouse reports $500,000 of that on a Form 540, plus $50,000 of income (50% of the community income earned in California).
 The nonresident spouse has to file a Form 540NR reporting $50,000 of his spouse’s income (50% of the community income earned in California), because even as a nonresident he has to report and pay taxes on California-source income.

-Note that this problem arises only if the couple’s income is actually community, regardless of whether the nonresident spouse lives in a community property state or not.
-By default, it will be if they both reside in community property states.
+But, also note that this problem arises only if the couple’s income is actually community, regardless of whether the nonresident spouse is domiciled in a community property state or not.
+By default, the income will be community if both spouses are domiciled in community-property jurisdictions.
 However, if they have a valid prenuptial agreement characterizing their income as separate, the problem vanishes.
 And even if they don’t have a prenup, it’s not necessarily too late.
-The couple can enter into a marital property agreement with the same goal.
-With a prenup or postnup in place, the nonresident spouse can live and work in a community property state free from California tax entanglements.
+The couple can enter into a marital property agreement with the same result.
+With a prenup or postnup in place, the nonresident spouse can live and work in a community property state free from most California tax entanglements.

-The Working In California Trap
+The Working-In-California Trap